aosabook/500lines/dagoba/chapter.md

 [Z] Not *too* interconnected, though -- you'd like the number of edges to grow in direct proportion to the number of vertices.
-In other words the average number of edges a vertex has shouldn't vary with the size of the graph.
+In other words the average number of edges connected to a vertex shouldn't vary with the size of the graph.
 Most systems we'd consider putting in a graph database already have this property: if we add 100,000 Nigerian films to our movie database that doesn't increase the degree of the Kevin Bacon vertex.